murphye/envoy-sidecar-perf-istio/README.md

 ## 2) [Setup Guide](SETUP.md)

-Please see the [Setup Guide](SETUP.md) to create a Kubernetes cluster, create a VM, and install Istio, deploy the demo application, and perform other tasks to prepare the environment.
+Please see the [Setup Guide](SETUP.md) to create a Kubernetes cluster, create a VM, and install Istio, and perform other tasks to prepare the environment.

 ## 3) Demo Performance Requirements